-Hillsdale Golf Club and the White Oaks Public Golf Course are located in Cambria Township, just to the south of Hillsdale Township.
+The Hills of Baw Beese Lake and White Oaks Public Golf Course are located in Cambria

+Township are to the south of the City of Hillsdale.
 A total of 12 other courses are located within 20 miles of Hillsdale, including the nearby Mill Race Golf Course in Jonesville and Litchfield Greens, a municipally owned golf course in Litchfield.
-Clor's Outpost in nearby Osseo also provides a driving range and practice green in addition to an 18-hole miniature golf course.
-The Silos provides a driving range.
+Cottage Inn Pizza provides dining, rental space for parties, arcade, and go carts.